techabbayi/E-Commerce-Follow-Along/README.md

 - Added an endpoint to fetch products by user email.
 - Created a function to retrieve and display products dynamically.
 - Utilized the Card component to present each product.

+## Milestone 13: Edit Product Functionality
+In this milestone, we created endpoint for editing/Updating a Product using existing data in frontend.

+- Writen an endpoint to update existing data in MongoDB.
+- Autofill forms with previous data for editing.